micropolimi/MAPPI/README.md

 ---

 ## 🌱 Overview
-APPI (Adult Plant Projection Imaging) is an open-source project dedicated to advanced imaging of growing plants.
+MAPPI (Macroscopic Plant Projection Imaging) is an open-source project dedicated to advanced imaging of growing plants.
 It provides tools for:
 ✅ Software-controlled optical imaging using cameras and LEDs.
 ✅ Automated data analysis with region-of-interest (ROI) registration.
 ✅ Hardware integration for multiview plant growth monitoring.